Story by Casey Crescenzo (You guys probably already knew that.)

 Act I: The Lake South, The River North

 1.)
-Battesimo Del Fuoco: This song since I refer to it as a "Rock Opera."
+Battesimo Del Fuoco: This song since referred "Rock Opera."
 Is pratically is the Intro or Prologue to the Story.
 It explains the Birth of a man all the way to his unfortunate and untimely death.

 3.)
 City Escape: What really starts off the story, It is about a girl by the name of Ms. Terri trying to escape a place only referred to as "The City."
 She is getting chased by unknown people. (latr found out in the songs.)
-Almost being beaten to near death she escapes The City, takes a train called The Delphi Express to a place known as "The Lake and The River."
+Almost being beaten to near death she escapes The City, takes a train (Could be the The Delphi Express) to a place known as "The Lake and The River."

 4.)
 The Inquiry Of Ms. Terri: In this song, it is discovered Ms. Terri was pregnant.
 While on the train she questions herself if what she is doing is "the right thing."
 Giving up her "Career" for a child.
 (Note: There is no reference to a father.)
 Also found out latr in the lyrics Ms. Terri was a prostitute.
 (Note: Hidden in the song, foreshadows Act II: Listen carefully it says "I'll teach you how to treat that Leading Lady that you'll meet.
 "Ms. Leading.")
-Also in this song Ms. Terii gives Birth to The Boy.
+Also in this song Ms. Terri gives birth to The Boy.
 The Boy does not have a name.
+The end of the song she concludes no matter how she treats The Boy.
+She will always be reminded of her past.

 5.)
-1878: Ms. Terri raising The Boy, it is life in the cabin they live in by the lake.
+1878: Ms. Terri raising The Boy, in their new life in the cabin they live in by the lake.
+(Note: Despite The Lake has a village surrounding it.
+Ms. Terri and The Boy live secluded from it.
+Possibly the other side of the Lake.)
 (Note:1878 is the year The Church was established in The City.)

 7.)
-His Hands Matched His Tongue: Back in The Lake and The River, Ms. Terri is raising The Boy.
-In his young teenage years, telling him to live a good life.
+His Hands Matched His Tongue: Back in The Lake, Ms. Terri is raising The Boy in his young teenage years, telling him to live a good life.
 Ms. Terri never really told The Boy the reality of the cruel world they live in which is the reason for the boy's naivety.

 8.)
 The River North: Again Instrumental and you can clearly see that it is kind of old.
 And takes place somewhere.
 It can be an Intermission (A break.) to The Dear Hunter Opera or if storywise, years Passing by for Ms. Terri and The Boy.